Artmarket.com: Q4 and annual revenue growth; Gemini 3 Pro Deep Think audit of Artprice; The Art Market recovers with +12% turnover; AI set to dominate the Art Market in 2026

-In 2025 Artprice successfully integrated all the key tools of its proprietary AI (Intuitive Artmarket) into its internal database production.
+PARIS, Feb.
+11, 2026 /PRNewswire/ -- In 2025 Artprice successfully integrated all the key tools of its proprietary AI (Intuitive Artmarket®) into its internal database production.
 The result is exceptional, with our human capacity multiplied by 1.9x (i.e. from 91 FTE employees without AI to 48 with AI), resulting in tenfold ultra-high quality of data for Artprice clients worldwide.

 In the second half of 2025, the global art market rebounded sharply (+12%).
 This recovery can be attributed to several factors.
 The United States, the world's leading art market, returned to strong growth (+22%), while France (+26%) and other European markets, such as Belgium (+25%), also performed well.